Long-Term Emergency Housing

 Guests may stay for up to 22 months, allowing time to address barriers, strengthen financial stability, and work toward long-term independence with the support of dedicated staff and community partners.

-Conveniently located at 152 Church Street, The Purcell House is just 100 yards from the Route 99 bus stop and a two-minute walk from Downtown Phoenixville, providing easy access to employment opportunities, community resources, and local services.
+The Purcell House is just 100 yards from the Route 99 bus stop and a two-minute walk from Downtown Phoenixville, providing easy access to employment opportunities, community resources, and local services.

 What the Purcell House Offers